Updating and Uninstalling I/O Filter

 - If VMware vSphere Distributed Resource Schedule (DRS) is disabled for the clusters, place the hosts of the clusters in the maintenance mode.

 You can simultaneously place all hosts in the maintenance mode or place them one by one for each cluster.
-Veeam Backup & Replication will uninstall/upgrade the filter only on the hosts in the maintenance mode.
-That is why you must repeat the procedure (place a host in the maintenance mode and launch installation/upgrade) for each host in a cluster.
-When Veeam Backup & Replication uninstalls/upgrades the filter on the last host in the cluster, it also uninstalls/upgrades the filter on the cluster.
+Veeam Backup & Replication will uninstall/update the filter only on the hosts in the maintenance mode.
+That is why you must repeat the procedure (place a host in the maintenance mode and launch installation/update) for each host in a cluster.
+When Veeam Backup & Replication uninstalls/updates the filter on the last host in the cluster, it also uninstalls/updates the filter on the cluster.

 If DRS is enabled and the hosts use the shared storage, you do not have to put hosts in the maintenance mode manually.
 VMware vSphere will automatically place hosts in the maintenance mode one by one and migrate VMs from one host to another.